nikolovnikos/ts-web-zeplin-converter/README.md

 # ts-web-zeplin-converter

-Typescript Web Zeplin Design and Dimensions Converter
+Typescript Web Zeplin Design and Dimensions Converter.
+The module takes Zeplin real dimensions (with, height, font size, margin, etc.) of elements created for specific devices and orientation and then calculate them proportionally or pixel perfect for the current running device.

 ## Installation